-1. p_i = the probability of player i offering to form an alliance to win the game

-(Note: This is the same variable as the amount of vote-shares player i comes into stage two with.
-The higher the proportion of vote-share i has, the greater the chance i will offer to form an alliance as he/she is in more dominant position, the power player position)

-- 2. $r{i,j}$ = the probability of player i offering to form an alliance with player j - 3. δ = discounting factor
+- 1. p_i = the probability that player i will offer to form an alliance to win the game (Note: This is the same variable as the percentage of votes player i enters stage two with.
+The higher the proportion of votes i has, the greater the chance player i will offer to form an alliance) - 2. $r{i,j}$ = the probability that player i will offer to form an alliance with player j - 3. δ = discounting factor

-This number is contained within [0 1).
-The discounting factor shows the attrition effects associated with a long negotiation process.
-As stage two drags on, each player's expected value of the prize will go down as each player is expending additional energy, effort, time, and other intangibles that cannot be recovered.
-The discount factor is important to this model as it represents the critical time loss for the eventual nominee to prepare for the General Election Race.
+This number is within the range: [0 1).
+The discounting factor portrays the attrition effects associated with a long negotiation process.
+As stage two drags on, each player's expected prize value will decrease as each player expends additional energy, effort, time, and other intangibles that cannot be recovered.
+For this model, the discounting factor represents the critical loss of time for the eventual Democratic nominee to prepare for the General Election.

-Calculation of expected value, v, coming out of negotiation
+Calculation of expected value, v, coming out of the negotiation phase

-The expected value for each player coming out of negotiation is solved in the same way.
+The expected prize value for each player coming out of negotiation is solved in the same way.
 Edwards' expected value is solved as an example below: